-Failure to comply with the above requirements by October 15 of the current school year1 will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
+Failure to comply with the above requirements by the first day of student attendance of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
 A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening.
 New students who register mid-term have 30 days following registration to comply with the health examination and immunization requirements.
-If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
+If a medical reason prevents a student from receiving a required immunization by the first day of student attendance, the student must present an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by an appropriate medical professional.

-Eve Examination
+Eye Examination

 All students entering kindergarten or the school for the first time must present proof by October 15 of the current school year of an eye examination performed within one year.
 Failure to present proof by October 15, allows the school to hold the student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after October 15.

-Dental Examination
+Dental Examination completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.

 All students entering kindergarten, second, sixth and ninth grades must present proof by May 15 of the current school year of having been examined by a licensed dentist within the last 18 months.
-Failure to present proof allows the school to hold the child's report card until the student presents: (1) proof of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
+Failure to present proof allows the school to hold the child's report card until the student presents: (1) proof of a